Contact Us

 For example, if the AOV is $10, the customers tend to buy your service 8 times per year during the period of 5 years on average, the CLV would be 10*8*5=$4K

-Don’t forget to be armed with the tips on setting marketing objectives for your startup suggested in this post.
+Remember to use the tips on setting marketing objectives for your startup shared in this post to guide your choices.

 Recommended posts